-Rule 43.9
+Rule 43.9, 45bis.7

 The international search report must contain no matter other than as required by the Form; in particular, it must contain no expressions of opinion, reasoning, arguments or explanations.

-Different Types of International Search Reports

-Articles 15(5), 16(1)

-16.06 The International Searching Authority may draw up the following types of search reports:

-(i) international search report;

-(ii) international-type search report (see paragraph 2.20).
+However, in the case of supplementary international search reports (which are not accompanied by written opinions), the report may contain explanations with regard to the citations and the scope of the search: see paragraph 15.96 items (iv) and (v).

 Form and Language of the International Search Report

 International Search Report Form